Update: October 19, 2020

 Now, are you sitting down?

-For the most part, I don’t replace zippers anymore!
+For the most part, I don’t replace zippers in jackets or jeans very often anymore!

 Generally, and I repeat, generally, the cost to replace them is more than the customer wants to spend on the replacement.

-However, if they love their jacket or coat, (or pants), they are willing to spend the money to get it replaced.
+However, if they love their jacket or coat, (or jeans), they are willing to spend the money to get it replaced, especially if they spent alot of money on those jacket or jeans!

 In that case, there are several things to consider.